-User - Access to general boiler and display settings and adjustments to the central heating and domestic hot water setpoint.
+User - Access to general boiler and display settings and adjustments to the central heating, domestic hot water and lead lag setpoint.

 Installer - Access to all user parameters and allows for changes to additional boiler parameters to allow for ease of startup and serviceability.